FreymundDeveloper/The-Knowledge-Archives/Readme.md

 **Obs 3**: Also check that the address mentioned above is correctly indicated within "backend\node_modules\knex\lib\util\make-knex.js";

+**Obs 4**: Ensure that MongoDB and PostgreSQL are installed and running on your machine;

-**Obs 4**: Make sure the Backend is running before starting the Frontend, otherwise bugs may occur.
+**Obs 5**: Make sure the Backend is running before starting the Frontend, otherwise bugs may occur.

 ```bash
 # Installation